ParkinsonLab/Architect/README.md

 3. Given the EC predictions with their corresponding likelihood scores and user-specified parameters (parameters as specified in such as file as ``sample_run.in``), a draft metabolic network is constructed then gap-filled.
 This is performed using scripts found in scripts/model_reconstruction.
 This uses a modified version of CarveMe, with scripts that can be found in dependency/CarveMe.
 The framed package—modified from its original published form—is also required (in dependency/framed).
 The final output comes in the form of a simple Excel file, as well as an SBML file annotated with links from KEGG/BiGG identifiers to other databases.

-If not using Docker, users need to download certain ''database'' files specific to Architect; these are available in the folder Database on the Parkinson lab’s website at http://compsysbio.org/projects/Architect.
-(Details are given below.)

 The manuscript for Architect is currently in preparation.
 Please cite the tools that Architect uses when using our approach:

 * CatFam (Yu et al, 2009)